Problems with sensor input

 Hi,

-I have now solved the problem with the sensor input by attaching a pull-up resistor between the sensor input and one of the 3,3V pins.
+I have now solved the problem with the sensor input by installing a pull-up resistor between the sensor input and one of the 3.3V pins.

 Now the input no longer triggers randomly but only when the switch is actually pressed.